 Sex game satisfaction was to come only a year later in the form of another game created with just the right amount of action and perversion needed to quell the desire for something that gave more bang for the buck.
 Coveted by collectors who happen to find a rare copy, or by others who download it from over a thousand different websites run by fans fascinated by its crudeness, the next game unlike Fuck-Man actually went farther than any game had ever gone before.

-What do a German Physicist and an unemployed Programmer have to do with porn?
+What does a German Physicist and an unemployed Programmer have to do with porn?
+Apparently a lot.

 NOTE: Various videos are available online for this game but will not be posted here due to pseudo-graphical content.

 Anything goes in this game, from plain old fashioned missionary to fellatio to a full blown bi-sexual gang bang consisting of one woman and four men.
 Thing is two of them appear to be homosexual as they make no qualms about hopping in right behind you and going to town on you while you complete the level.
 Either way, in Sex Games, according to the programmers, it’s all good.
 Fun for the whole gang!

 Gameplay is relatively simple: Beginning with a couple of warm up sessions one on one, the player eventually graduates to higher levels and more action by moving the joystick skillfully to raise the Lust Meter where then a bell appears, rings and off he goes into the next scene/level.
 You have to be fast and precise as you have a limited amount of “potency” to go around.
 Go too fast and you essentially run out of time.
 Go too slow and you won’t get that bell ringing to continue to the next level.

 Note: There’s no music to the game but this hit from 1979 would have worked.